kherr9/ToyStorage/README.md

 await documentCollection.StoreAsync(entity, "mario");
 ```

-Here we overwrite the blob `entities\mario` with our updated entity.
+The blob `entities\mario` is overwritten with our updated entity.

 Now lets delete our entity